-Certainly the above situation may not be applicable for you.
+Certainly, the above situation may not be applicable to you.
 But do realise the possible implications of meeting up again with an ex who is now in a committed relationship with another.
 If you’re single, and he’s not, complications are likely to crop up.
-For two exes to remain friends, the acceptance of the ex’s spouse/partner is crucial.
+For two exes to remain, friends, the acceptance of the ex’s spouse/partner is crucial.
 Without it – it could be havoc in four lives.

 Perhaps it is fine for exes to stay in touch, remain casual acquaintances.
 But anything more might be pushing it.

 Perhaps it is best to take the safer route: move on when you move on…